valkovich-ds/streamx-common-github-actions/README.md

 ### Scenarios

-#### Sync merged pull request with StreamX for CSS and JS web resources only
+#### Ingest merged pull request changes to StreamX for CSS and JS web resources only

 ```yaml
 on: